Discover more from Productive Flourishing

 Here's the deal: sometimes things suck.
 We all have bouts of loneliness, sadness, frustration, anger, pettiness, and all those little dirty bits that make us human.
 There are plenty of times when the only thing you want to do is scream, fight, and knock some sense into some happy, no-need-to-worry-everything-is-chill sad sack.
 There are also times when you don't even want to hear that it's okay to feel however you feel because you don't want to turn some feeling you don't want to have into something that's positive or okay.

 For my part, I feel lonely, sad, frustrated, angry, scared, and hesitant on a fairly regular basis.
 I tend not to talk publicly about it much because a) when I look inward, I normally find some vice at play and can work on it, b) I tend to tuck and roll about everything, and c) I have a supportive network of people that I can talk to about it.
 I also don't like causing people concern when there's nothing they can really do to help — I'm quite sure my mom wouldn't have made it through my teens and twenties if she'd known how many messes I actually got into and out of.

 That said, I do wake up excited.
 I have an amazingly supportive and patient wife who tolerates both my excited chatter and my down-in-a-hole moments.
 And my work with talented, creative, and compassionate people keeps me focused on positive possibilities.
 "Blessed" is the word that best captures most of my days, and, strangely, it can be harder to express that things are good than that they're bad.

-Yet I wish I had the courage to show the dark when it comes up, the wisdom to see that it could be just as helpful to you, and the empathy to let you feel whatever you want to feel without qualifiers.
-We’re all a work in progress — and I appreciate Erica’s example in the Failure Manifesto.
+Yet I wish I dared to show the dark when it comes up, the wisdom to see that it could be just as helpful to you, and the empathy to let you feel whatever you want to feel without qualifiers.
+We're all a work in progress — and I appreciate Erica's example in the Failure Manifesto.